 The other program is The Inspired Minds podcast, hosted by Sam Scinta and Rick Kyte.
 It features conversations with a wide variety of people from throughout the U.S. about restoring American civic virtue.
-The podcast is available on Apple Podcasts as well as the IM Education website.
+The podcast is available on Apple Podcasts and Spotify, as well as the IM Education website.

 Monday, June 7 - 7:00-7:30 pm Via Zoom: Introductory session (getting to know each other, reviewing course)